ahri/rake-vs/README.md

 TODO
 ----
-- [x] XBuild
-- [x] XUnit on Posix
-- [x] Don't download nuget on Posix, as it won't run with Mono
-- [ ] Exit after trying to build everything, with a 1 if anything didn't build
-- [ ] Exit after trying to test everything, with a 1 if anything failed
-- [ ] Update README to specify that it's cross-platform via Mono
 - [ ] Colours & unicode?
 - [ ] MSTest on Windows?
 - [ ] NUnit on Windows?